-Why?
-There is a two-part answer.
-The first part goes back to the familiar subject – marketing.
-Because the simple fact is that after script purchase, years of development hell and rewrites, actors and directors falling in and out of deals, battles over budget, months of preproduction, production, post-production, none of it matters one whit unless the studios can sell the movie.
-And in an increasingly noisy world with consumers bombarded by advertisers on all sides, the task of getting the message out is becoming harder and harder.
+The increasing importance of marketing: The simple fact is after the acquisition of a project, years of rewrites, talent falling in and out, battles over budget, months of pre-production, production, post-production, none of it matters one whit unless the studios can sell the movie.
+And in an increasingly noisy world with consumers bombarded by advertisers on all sides, a studio’s task of getting the message out about a movie has become harder and harder.

 “Every writer has certain subjects that they write about again and again.
 Most people’s books are just variations on certain themes.” – Christopher Isherwood

 “I think one writes and rewrites the same book.I lead a character from book to book, I continue along with the same ideas.
 Only the angle of vision, the method, the lighting change.” – Truman Capote

 “Mostly, we authors must repeat ourselves – that’s the truth.” – F. Scott Fitzgerald